Home » Group & Discussion Forum Etiquette

 This means you do not arbitrarily or gratuitously post your business links.
 The only time you would post your business link in the body of the message is if you were explicitly asked for it.

-It is also wise to note that it is your site — not one you are simply referring to.
-Transparency in the disclosure is crucial to the credibility of your post.
+It is also wise to note that it is your website, not one you are simply referring to.
+Transparency in disclosure is crucial to the credibility of your post.
 If allowed, you can soft-sell your business by incorporating one link in your forum signature file.

 What about my right to “free speech”?

-Use of any site or forum is not a right.
+Using any site or forum does not confer a right.
 To participate, you will be asked to follow a few simple rules.
-The “freedom of speech” guaranteed by the U.S. Constitution that folks so willingly throw around (many times to justify their poor behavior) only protects you from governmental intervention in your right to express yourself.
+The “freedom of speech” guaranteed by the U.S. Constitution that folks so willingly throw around (many times to justify their poor behavior) protects you from governmental intervention in your right to express yourself.

-It does not allow you to use private or public computer resources, post repetitive links, or play by the rules against the owner’s wishes.
-So, if you don’t like the posted rules, search for another forum more in line with what you feel is tolerable.
+It does not allow you to use private or public computer resources, post repetitive links, or break the rules against the owner’s wishes.
+If you don’t like the posted rules, consider searching for another forum that aligns more closely with your tolerance level.

 Stay on Topic

-Discuss issues only relative to the thread in question.
-A thread is a term for an ongoing conversation based on a particular subject.
+Discuss issues only relevant to the thread in question.
+A thread is an ongoing conversation based on a particular subject.
 If you disregard the forum or section’s topic, moderators may move your posting to the appropriate board.

 When creating a new post, take the time to craft a clear and concise subject so it is clear to other members what the purpose of your post is—the more detailed, the better.